 Coming together as a group enabled the women to reflect on the problems commonly faced, to analyze why they were treated so badly and to build shared strategies of how to tackle this.
 The information about government schemes and laws was provided to the women using simple pictorial materials since they did not have formal literacy.
-Using checked the quality of services at their information with the district health officials.
-In some districts the officials responded to the women's feedback by providing the MSAM leaders with their personal cell-phone numbers as a sort of hotline in case they need to get in touch for an
+Using pictorial checklists, the women regularly checked the quality of services at their health-sub-centres, identified cases where the maternal care services had not been provided and collectively shared all this information with the district health officials.
+In some districts the officials responded to the women's feedback by providing the MSAM leaders with their personal cell-phone numbers as a sort of hotline in case they need to get in touch for an emergency.

-Going beyond healthcare, the MSAM leaders began to examine whether their local Anganwadi centres were actually providing supplementary nutrition to pregnant women and small children, and opportunities were provided within the MNREGA (Mahatma Gandhi National Rural Employment Guarantee Act, 2005).
+Going beyond healthcare, the MSAM leaders began to examine whether their local Anganwadi centres were actually providing supplementary nutrition to pregnant women and small children, and whether regular wages and livelihood opportunities were provided within the MNREGA (Mahatma Gandhi National Rural Employment Guarantee Act, 2005).
 Women leaders learned about the laws regarding domestic violence and began to take up cases of household abuse, as well as check the implementation of various social security schemes.

 The various local initiatives by the rural women leaders and the local activists who supported them led to many successes, community advancement and improvements in services.
-This intervention with rural women leaders has been documented in many films and published papers, as an example of grassroot empowerment where women's awareness and agency were strongly enhanced, and they could bring about real changes in their own situation the last few years we can observe that the public health services are gradually shifting into an insurance-based model, where the private sector will come to dominate service-provision.
-The schemes like MNREGA or social security are gradually becoming weaker in their resourcing and may entirely vanish someday.
-How then can a model of leadership development among rural women that empowers them as active citizens be evolved to address these emerging challenges?
+This intervention with rural women leaders has been documented in many films and published papers, as an example of grassroot empowerment where women's awareness and agency were strongly enhanced, and they could bring about real changes in their own situation.